Priyansi/python-i-am-bored-telegram-bot/README.md

 # I Am Bored Bot

-This is a Telegram bot that gets you hot Reddit memes by random or of a particular subreddit.
+This is a Telegram bot that -

+- Can get you hot Reddit memes by random or of a particular subreddit.
 It can also fetch posts from any subreddit as long it has pictures.
+- Can get you random xkcd comics.
+- Can recommend you popular movies and similar movies.
+- Can give you a random insult, or insult your friend, in English or Shakesperean English.
-Apart from this, it can also recommend you popular movies and similar movies.
-Bonus - It can convert any text to gangsta using [Gizoogle](http://www.gizoogle.net/textilizer.php).
+- Can convert any text to gangsta using [Gizoogle](http://www.gizoogle.net/textilizer.php).
   And it doesn't take to too lightly to profane words in any chat.

 Try it out [here](https://t.me/i_am_bored_bot).